Crushing (execution): Crushing under common law

 Peine forte et dure (Law French for "forceful and hard punishment") was a method of torture formerly used in the common law legal system, in which a defendant who refused to plead ("stood mute") would be subjected to having heavier and heavier stones placed upon his or her chest until a plea was entered, or, as the weight of the stones on the chest became too great for the condemned to breathe, fatal suffocation occurred.

 The common law courts originally took a very limited view of their own jurisdiction.
 They considered themselves to lack jurisdiction over a defendant until he had voluntarily submitted to it by entering a plea seeking judgment from the court.
 Since a criminal justice system that tried and punished only those who volunteered for trial and punishment was practically unworkable, this was the means chosen to coerce them.

 Many defendants charged with capital offences nonetheless refused to plead, since thereby they would escape forfeiture of property and their heirs would still inherit their estate; but if defendants pleaded guilty and were executed their heirs would inherit nothing, their property escheating to the Crown.
 Peine forte et dure was abolished in Great Britain in 1772, and the last known use of the practice was in 1741.
 In 1772 refusing to plead was deemed to be equivalent to pleading guilty.
 This was changed in 1827 to being deemed a plea of not guilty.
-Today in all common-law jurisdictions standing mute is treated by the courts as equivalent to a plea of not guilty.
+In all modern common-law jurisdictions standing mute is treated by the courts as equivalent to a plea of not guilty.

 The elaborate procedure was recorded by a 15th-century witness in an oft-quoted description: "he will lie upon his back, with his head covered and his feet, and one arm will be drawn to one quarter of the house with a cord, and the other arm to another quarter, and in the same manner it will be done with his legs; and let there be laid upon his body iron and stone, as much as he can bear, or more ..."

 "Pressing to death" might take several days, and not necessarily with a continued increase in the load.
 The Frenchman Guy Miege, who from 1668 taught languages in London says the following about the English practice: